lambdagrid/lambdagrid-mfi/docs/api-reference/AppState.md

 ### Picking your storage option

-By default, App State uses `localStorage`.
+By default, AppState uses `localStorage`.
 If you want to be explicit, you can set it like this:

 ```javascript
 ping('AppState', 'set storage', 'localStorage');